930868/930868/README.md

 I'm FacelessDev, a 2nd year software engineer student in Spain.

-I like to code anything I can imagine, mostly based around games, modding and servers.
+I like to code anything I can imagine, mostly based around games and cybersecurity.

 ---
 ### Current Technologies